Your new design will be uploaded in:

 They will also explore and interrupt the story further through creative activities including play, art, drama and drawing and through activities in continuous provision including mark making/writing opportunities inside and out using a variety of mark making materials.

-Key Stages 1 and 2
+Key Stages 1

-Each unit of work has three parts.
+Each unit of work has two phases:

 Proof Reading and Editing